fuse-box/fuse-box/docs/quantum.md

  * Static Tree Shaking
    Quantum features a static tree shaking algorithm.
 Unlike rollup, quantum tree shaking works with commonjs, however, the code should resemble es6 imports
  * Production environments
-   All development related functionlity will be removed
+   All development related functionality will be removed
  * Hoisting (experimental)
-   Repetetive require statements will be hoisted
+   Repetitive require statements will be hoisted

 Quantum bundles are in fact a bit smaller than the ones produced with Rollup.